karkipy/g-g/README.md

 ## TypeKids (g-g)

 A typeshala type application.
-Something I made for my baby sisters to get used to in typing. (g-g , initals of my baby sisters)
+Something I made for my baby sisters to get used to in typing. (g-g , initials of my baby sisters names)

 ## Installation